ErikBuer/Fugl.jl/docs/src/Components/layout.md

 ![Split container example](split_containers.png)

 Split containers follow Fugl.jl's functional UI paradigm by keeping all mutable state external to the view components.
 The `SplitContainerState` struct holds the split position and interaction state, while the `on_state_change` callback updates the external state reference when users drag the handle.

+The `SplitContainerStyle` struct encapsulates visual appearance settings like handle thickness, colors, and minimum panel sizes, making it easy to create reusable style configurations across your application.